Fiware/showcase.gsma.dataModels/Environment/AirQualityObserved/doc/spec.md

 Certain weather conditions have an influence over the observed air quality.
 There are two options for representing them:

-+ A/ Through a linked entity of type `WeatherObserved (attribute named `refWeatherObservedd).
++ A/ Through a linked entity of type `WeatherObserved` (attribute named `refWeatherObserved`).
 + B/ Through a group of weather-related properties already defined by [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md).

 Below is the description of the attribute to be used for option A/.

-+ `refWeatherObserved : Weather observed associated to the air quality conditions described by this entity.
++ `refWeatherObserved` : Weather observed associated to the air quality conditions described by this entity.
     + Attribute type: Reference to a [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md) entity.
     + Optional